-Prologis is the global leader in logistics real estate, operating across high-barrier, high-growth markets.
-We operate in 20 countries on four continents, with a portfolio concentrated in key centers of commerce, strategically located near end consumers to support the flow of goods.
-In addition to owning, managing and developing high-quality logistics facilities around the world, we provide integrated infrastructure solutions that help customers operate with greater efficiency, flexibility and resiliency.
-Our offerings support the evolving needs of modern supply chains, including the increasing connection between physical and digital infrastructure and the growing demand for more sustainable operations.
+Prologis is the global leader in logistics real estate, operating in high-barrier, high-growth markets across 20 countries on four continents.
+Our portfolio is concentrated in key commercial hubs, strategically located near end consumers to support the efficient flow of goods.
+In addition to owning, managing and developing high-quality logistics facilities, we offer integrated infrastructure solutions that help customers operate with greater efficiency, flexibility and resiliency.
+Our services support the evolving needs of modern supply chains, including the growing integration of physical and digital infrastructure and rising demand for sustainable operations.

-Logistics supply chains remain essential to our customers and the global economy.
-Long-term trends, including the growth of e-commerce and modernization of the supply chain, continue to drive demand toward creating supply chain resiliency through leasing additional space to store and distribute goods.
-This demand has contributed to meaningful rent growth and low vacancy rates in recent years.
-We believe this demand is driven by three primary factors: (i) the re-positioning of our customer supply chains to accommodate the shift toward e-commerce and heightened service expectations; (ii) growth in overall consumption and households; and (iii) our customers' increased focus on building supply chain efficiency.
+Logistics supply chains remain vital to both our customers and the global economy.
+Long-term trends, including the growth of e-commerce and modernization of supply chains, continue to drive demand for additional space to enhance resiliency and distribution capabilities.
+This demand has led to strong rent growth and historically low vacancy rates in recent years.
+We believe this demand is driven by three primary factors: (i) our customers repositioning their supply chains to meet rising e-commerce and service expectations; (ii) growth in consumption; and (iii) a growing focus on supply chain efficiency.
 We believe these factors will sustain demand and low vacancy rates over the long term.
-In the near term, we anticipate customer decision-making may slow as tariff policy has heightened economic uncertainty since early April.
-However, as supply chains may shift due to the disruption, we believe we are well-positioned to support our customers as they navigate changes.
+In the near term, while tariff policy has heightened economic uncertainty since April, our proprietary metrics and dialogue with customers indicate that many are moving forward with decision making.
+We believe we are well-positioned to support our customers as they navigate the uncertainty and changes that may occur in the supply chain.

-Our teams actively manage our portfolio by providing comprehensive real estate services, including leasing, property management, development, acquisitions and dispositions.
+Our teams actively manage our portfolio by delivering comprehensive real estate services, including leasing, property management, development, acquisitions and dispositions.
 We invest significant capital into new logistics properties through acquisitions and development activity, including both built-to-suit and speculative development and redevelopment of properties into industrial properties and data centers.
-Proceeds from property dispositions, generally achieved by contributing newly developed properties to our co-investment ventures and selling of non-strategic properties to third parties, enable us to recycle capital back into our ongoing investment activities
+Proceeds from property dispositions, typically through contributions of newly developed properties to our co-investment ventures or sales of non-strategic assets to third parties, allow us to recycle capital back into our ongoing investment activities.

-While the majority of our properties in the U.S. are wholly owned, we hold a significant ownership interest in properties both in the U.S. and internationally through our investment in co-investment ventures.
+While the majority of our properties in the U.S. are wholly owned, we also hold significant ownership interest in properties both in the U.S. and internationally through our investment in co-investment ventures.
 Partnering with many of the world's largest institutional investors through co-investment ventures allows us to expand our investment capacity, enhance and diversify our real estate returns and mitigate our exposure to foreign currency movements.

-Our scale and customer-focused strategy have compelled us to expand the services we provide.
+Our scale and customer-focused strategy have driven us to expand the services we offer.
 Our 1.3 billion square foot portfolio serves as the foundation for a comprehensive platform of solutions that address the challenges our customers face in global fulfillment today.
-Through Prologis Essentials, we provide solutions to meet our customers' operations, energy and sustainability needs.
-Our customer experience teams, proprietary technology and strategic partnerships are foundational to all aspects of our Prologis Essentials offerings.
-These resources allow us to provide our customers with unique and actionable insights and tools to help them make progress on sustainability goals and drive greater efficiency in their operations.
-Moreover, the principles of environmental, social and governance are ingrained in our business strategy through our integrated approach to global impact and sustainability, which we believe creates value for our customers, investors, employees and communities.
+Through Prologis Essentials, we deliver solutions to support our customers' operational, energy and sustainability needs.
+Our customer experience teams, proprietary technology and strategic partnerships are central to every aspect of the Prologis Essentials platform.
+These resources allow us to provide customers with unique and actionable insights and tools to help them advance sustainability goals and improve operational efficiency.
+In addition, the principles of environmental, social and governance are embedded in our business strategy through an integrated approach to global impact and sustainability, which we believe creates value for our customers, investors, employees and communities.